HackerN64/F3DEX3/docs/Documentation/Configuration.md

   model space normals or the M matrix.
 Conversely, if there is a problem with the standard lighting results (e.g. flickering) but the normals don't have this problem, the problem is likely in the lighting data.
-- Check that the colors don't change based on the camera position, but DO change as the object rotates, so that the same side of an object in world space is always the same color.
+- If using the "advanced" lighting codepath, check that the colors don't change based on the camera position, but DO change as the object rotates, so that the same side of an object in world space is always the same color.
 - Make a simple object like an octahedron or sphere, view it in game, and check that the normals are correct.
 A normal pointing along +X would be (1.0, 0.0, 0.0), meaning (255, 128, 128) or pink.
 A normal pointing along -X